 A global view is presented so that the entire image can be seen.
-The user then marks a rectangular area and that area is magnified and replaces the window.
-To continue browsing the user must zoom out to the global view and zoom again.
-Here an overview is available for orientation.
+The user then marks a rectangular area and that area is magnified and replaces the original image.
 It is easy to implement and uses the screen space efficiently.
-It allows users to work on the detail view with all the screen space, handling navigation separately.
-On the other hand the context switch can be disorienting and panning often requires a long "zoom-out, re-zoom-in" operation.
+It allows users to work on the detail view with all the screen space, handling navigation separately, but the context switch can be disorienting.
 This method is common to many CAD/CAM and GIS systems.